Materials Chemistry (MAT P1)

 Professional integration

-Graduates can perform their duties in companies of various structures and sectors of activity involved in the design, synthesis and development of materials and nanomaterials used in the sustainable development, health, environment and energy sectors.
-He can work as a manager in all research activities in a large company, in an SME or in a public research organization.
+Graduates can work in a variety of companies and sectors involved in the design, synthesis, and development of materials and nanomaterials used in the fields of sustainable development, health, the environment, and energy.
+They can work as executives in all research activities in large companies, SMEs, or public research organizations.

-He/she can also carry out research missions (fixed-term contract, thesis contract, etc.) in a public or private laboratory.
+He may also undertake research assignments (fixed-term contracts, thesis contracts, etc.) in public or private laboratories.

-In addition, they can also choose to work in secondary education in a private institution.
+In addition, he may also pursue a career in secondary education at a private school.

 Types of jobs available:

-- Chemical engineer, materials chemist, or process chemist in charge of production, analysis, quality control or project management.
+- Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management.

-- R&D engineer in a design office or in the chemical industry, pharmaceutical industry, health industry, recycling industry, environment, medical devices industry, contrast agents, ...
+- R&D engineer in a design office or in the chemical, pharmaceutical, healthcare, recycling, environmental, medical device, contrast agent industries, etc.

-- Researcher / R&D or research engineer (after a doctorate for which this training prepares): conducting scientific studies and setting up technological projects
+- Researcher/R&D or research engineer (after completing a PhD, which this program prepares students for): conducting scientific studies and implementing technological projects

 Read more